jeffreygoldsmith/ics4u-isp-constantid/README.md

 The rough idea I have now ist that program builds the typing profile by averaging the time delta between keystrokes.
 I believe that there is a more accurate way to do this other than averaging, but more comprehensive research will be required to find or think of a specific way to better handle this problem, which I will do as one of my early deliverables.

+- Collect the keystroke times for each word in the string the user types, and compute the first difference of the times between each keystroke.

+- Store these times in a dictionary based on keystroke pattern (ex: 'a'-'e' : keystrokeTiming)

+- If any difference value exceeds a threshold td, or if the standard deviation of the keystroke timings exceeds a threshold ts, or if they keystroke timings are overly deviant, decide that the user is not verified.